utilitariant/genetics-notes/content/index.md

 Mechanism biochemistry might not be discussed or explained, and many mechanism functions or sequences are paraphrased for the sake of simplicity.

-Feedback or Corrections are welcome.
+Feedback and Corrections are welcome.